You're between clubs.

 Q: Why do I always hit short when I'm "between clubs"?

-A: This usually happens because of "commitment bias."
+A: This usually happens when golfers choose a club based on a perfect strike instead of their normal carry.
 If you take the shorter club but worry it won't reach, you tend to over-swing and lose rhythm.
 If you take the longer club but fear overshooting, you subconsciously decelerate.
-Decision clarity—knowing exactly why you picked a club—is the only way to maintain swing speed.
+The better decision may be to take enough club to cover the carry and choose a safer target.

 Q: How does wind affect my club selection more than just distance?